babelfish-for-postgresql/babelfish_project_website/_internals/postgresql-hooks.md

 					bool is_cast);
 ```

 This hook is invoked when the server needs to control the default behavior of typmod.
-Typmod are basically modifiers for data types (such as varchar(20)).
+Typmods are basically modifiers for data types (such as the length specified in varchar(20)).

 ### Control the data type of identity columns